devilyouwei/devilyouwei/docs/README.md

 _Peiheng Zhang, **Youwei Huang**, Liuyi Zhang, Liyuan Liang, Feng Lu, Maolei Huang_
 _CN112203229B_

-This invention offers a Bluetooth-based tracking system for monitoring epidemics within short ranges.
-It uses app-bound devices to collect contact data, which is then processed on a server and visualized as a network graph.
-This tool helps health organizations like the CDC to track and monitor the spread of infectious diseases, including COVID-19, in real-time.
+This invention offers a Bluetooth-based tracking system for monitoring short-range epidemics.
+It utilizes app-bound devices to collect contact data through Bluetooth scanning, which is then processed on a server and visualized as a network graph.
+This method assists health organizations such as the CDC in tracking and monitoring the spread of infectious diseases, including COVID-19.

 ### Papers